Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jets stats and trends

-- New York has two wins against the spread in 10 games this year.

-- This season, the Jets have just two against the spread wins in 10 games as an underdog of 2.5 points or more.
+- The Jets have been underdogs by 2.5 points or more 10 times this season and have covered the spread twice.

-- New York has gone over the point total in 60% of its opportunities this year (six times in 10 games with a set point total).
+- New York's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- New York is 1-1 against the spread and 1-1 overall when the team totals more than 389.3 yards.
+- New York is 1-1 against the spread and 1-1 overall when the team piles up more than 389.3 yards.

-- This season the Jets have turned the ball over 23 times, four more than the Texans' takeaways (19).

 Home and road insights

-- Houston is 3-1 against the spread, and 1-3 overall, at home this year.

-- This season, Houston has hit the over in three of four home games.
+- This season, Houston has hit the over in three of four games at home.

 Powered by Data Skrive.